jkahn117/public-bikes/README.md

     $ aws cloudformation deploy --template <CLONE_DIRECTORY>/network.yaml --stack-name public-bikes-network
     ```

-2. Create a new S3 bucket from which to deploy our source code:
+2. Create a new S3 bucket from which to deploy our source code (ensure that the bucket is created in the same AWS Region as your network and services will be deployed):

     ```
-    $ aws s3 mb <MY_BUCKET_NAME>
+    $ aws s3 mb s3://<MY_BUCKET_NAME>
     ```
 3. Using the SAM, package your source code and serverless stack: